 The early fall cottage garden was filled with black-eyed Susan, aster, rose, Jupiter’s beard, and dahlia blooms.

 I dried the blooms from several of the zinnia varieties that were being discontinued at Floret Flowers in 2022 and will try to grow plants from the seeds I saved.
-I’ve never sown my own seeds from the garden so we’ll see how it goes.

 Slowly, most of the flowers in the cottage and cut flower gardens faded away in mid-fall of 2021.
 Then it was time to plant grasses, mums, asters, ornamental cabbage, and kale in containers to keep a pop of color alive in the garden.

-I added one of my denim shirts to an old scarecrow that was basically falling apart which seemed to liven things up on the greenhouse porch.
+I added one of my denim shirts to an old scarecrow that was falling apart which seemed to liven things up on the greenhouse porch.

 Pumpkins and cornstalks were added for more interest along with the few blooms that were in the garden.